rcashie/fb-web-deploy/README.md

 ## Building and deploying to production

-The production environment consists of a set of virtual machines in [Vultr](https://www.vultr.com/) running the Docker engine.
+The production environment consists of one or more virtual machines in [Vultr](https://www.vultr.com/) that make up a Docker swarm cluster.
 We use `docker-machine` to deploy containers to them.
+Both Swarm and docker-machine are not actively being worked on but are still used here.
+Other orchestration solutions are overkill for this project.

 **Always test deployments [locally](#building-and-deploying-locally) first before deploying to production**.